New Hampshire Officials Urge Caution Ahead of Intense Heat - NewsBreak

 Related

 A breezy, hot, and humid evening ahead with a few showers and storms developing, some of which may be on the strong to severe side with heavy rain, hail, and gusty winds.
-See the latest weather alerts here.
-By nightfall, most of the storms will weaken and fall apart as...
+Over 15,000 customers, mostly in eastern Massachusetts, were without power as of 8:30 p.m. after a series of severe thunderstorms passed through Greater Boston.

 Major damage reported in New Hampshire as severe storms move through